LarsMichelsen/pmatic/doc/install.rst

 ------------------------

 You have two options to download pmatic.
-To have a stable version, you should download a released version from the `PyPI page of pmatic <https://pypi.python.org/pypi/pmatic>`_.
+To have a stable version, you should download a released version from the `GitHub releases page of pmatic <https://github.com/LarsMichelsen/pmatic/releases>`_.
 To get the CCU addon you need to download the file named like ``pmatic-*_ccu.tar.gz``.

 If you feel adventurous and like to test the newest changes, you can download a snapshot